-We illustrate this by an example. \begin{example}[Bouncing ball] Let $\Omega = \RR^+ \times \RR^{n-1}$ be the half plane and consider a ball of radius $r$, with uniform density $\rho$ as the elastic solid, i.e.\ $Q = B_r(0)\subset \RR^n$ and an elastic energy $E$ for which this is the only rest configuration, i.e.\ the critical points of $E$ are precisely the Euclidean transformations, which all minimize $E$ with zero energy.
-We assume that initially, the solid is in such a configuration away from the wall, i.e.\ $\eta_0(x) = x+ le_1$ with $l > r$ and it has uniform initial velocity $v_0 = -e_1$ pointing directly towards the wall, so that there will be a collision.
+We illustrate this with an example. \begin{example}[Bouncing ball] Let $\Omega = \RR^+ \times \RR^{n-1}$ be the half plane and consider a ball of radius $r$, with uniform density $\rho$ as the elastic solid, i.e.\ $Q = B_r(0)\subset \RR^n$ and an elastic energy $E$ for which this is the only rest configuration, i.e.\ the critical points of $E$ are precisely the Euclidean transformations, which all minimize $E$ with zero energy.
+We assume that initially, the solid is in such a configuration away from the wall, i.e., $\eta_0(x) = x+ le_1$ with $l > r$ and it has uniform initial velocity $v_0 = -e_1$ pointing directly towards the wall, so that there will be a collision.

 Now consider the solid's center of mass at time $t$, which we will denote by $y(t) \coloneqq \fint_Q \eta(t) \,dx$.
-Per definition we know that it evolves along with the total momentum, i.e. $m\dot{y}(t) = p(t) \coloneqq \fint \rho \partial_t \eta(t)\,dx$.
-Of this we have derived in the previous subsection that it can only change through contact forces for collisions with the boundary $\partial \Omega$, which for our half space $\Omega$ means that $\dot{p}_1 \geq 0$ and $\dot{p}_i = 0$ for $i > 1$, as those forces only have one normal direction to act in.
-As geometry implies $y_1(t) > 0$ for all times and initial conditions imply $\dot{y}_1(0) = -1$, we know that contact will happen, the main question is just, how the center of mass will develop afterwards.
-In particular, we want to show that there is a time $T$ such that $\dot{y}_1(T) > 0$, which means the ball will perpetually move away from the wall, i.e.\ we have ``true bouncing''.
+Per definition we know that it evolves along with the total momentum, i.e.,

+Of this we have derived in the previous subsection that it can only change through contact forces arising from collisions with the boundary $\partial \Omega$, which for our half space $\Omega$ means that $\dot{p}_1 \geq 0$ and $\dot{p}_i = 0$ for $i > 1$, as those forces only have one normal direction to act in.
+As the geometry implies that $y_1(t) > 0$ for all times and since the initial conditions imply $\dot{y}_1(0) = -1$, we know that contact will happen.
+In turn, the main question is to understand how the center of mass will evolve afterwards.
+In particular, our goal is to show that there is a time $T$ such that $\dot{y}_1(T) > 0$, which means that the ball will perpetually move away from the wall, i.e.\@ we have ``true bouncing''.

-To see this, we analyse the situation further.
-Before contact, the ball cannot deform.\footnote{This is guaranteed by the equation, but also for energy reasons, as uniform velocity is already the minimizer of kinetic energy for given momentum, i.e.\ there is no way to obtain nonzero elastic energy in the energy balance.} So at the time $t_0$ of first contact we have $y_1(t_0) = r$.
-Now as the change of total momentum is bounded, it cannot concentrate in time, and $\dot{y}_1(t_0) = -1$, there is a time $t_1> t_0$ for which $y_1(t_1) < r$.
-If we assume that there is no bouncing, i.e.\ $\dot{y}_1 \leq 0$, then this needs to hold true for all future times as well.
+To see this, we analyze the situation further.
+First we observe that, before contact, the ball cannot deform.
+Indeed, this is guaranteed by the equation, but also for energy reasons, as uniform velocity is already the minimizer of kinetic energy for given momentum, i.e.\@ there is no other way to obtain nonzero elastic energy in the energy balance.
+So at the time $t_0$ of first contact we have $y_1(t_0) = r$.
+Now, as the change of total momentum cannot have concentrations in time, and $\dot{y}_1(t_0) = -1$, there is a time $t_1> t_0$ for which $y_1(t_1) < r$.
+If we assume that there is no rebound, i.e.\@ $\dot{y}_1 \leq 0$, then this needs to hold true for all future times as well.